bpg/terraform-provider-proxmox/docs/index.md

 ### Static credentials

-Warning: Hard-coding credentials into any Terraform configuration is not recommended, and risks secret leakage should this file ever be committed to a public version control system.
+> Warning: Hard-coding credentials into any Terraform configuration is not recommended, and risks secret leakage should this file ever be committed to a public version control system.
-{: .label .label-red }

 Static credentials can be provided by adding a `username` and `password` in-line in the Proxmox provider block: